Guolin-Yin/Guolin-Yin.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 ---

-Guolin Yin (尹国遴) is currently a Research Associate at CWI, Queens University Belfast, UK.
+Guolin Yin (尹国遴) is currently a Research Fellow at CWI, Queens University Belfast, UK, working under the supervision of [Prof. Simon Cotton](https://www.qub.ac.uk/research-centres/cwi/about/ProfessorSimonCotton/).
 Before that he was at the Department of Electrical Engineering and Electronics, the University of Liverpool, UK.
 He received his PhD from the same University in 2024 under the supervision of [Dr. Junqing Zhang](https://junqing-zhang.github.io/).

 ---
 # Research area